tuuzhang/lens-undistortion-with-automatic-method/README.md

 # lens-undistortion-with-automatic-method(vs2013 project)
 Lens Distortion Correction Using Two-Parameter Models, polynomial and division models.
 This method aimed at correct the len's radial distortion.
-Us method, you can correcte the distortion image without camera calibration.
+Using this method, you can correcte the distortion image without camera calibration.

 The source code provides an implementation of a lens distortion correction algorithm and algorithm as described in IPOL.
 The undistortion IPOL website is http://www.ipol.im/pub/art/2016/130/?utm_source=doi.
 The source code and articles was download from IPOL website.